 The Importance of a User-Friendly Website

-Some article on the internet will tell you that a a user-friendly website needs to deliver as much info as possible in under 8 seconds.
-That is based on a common knowledge that the average attention span of an adult is 8 seconds.
-Lower than that of a goldfish.
+Some articles on the internet will tell you that a user-friendly website needs to deliver as much info as possible in under 8 seconds.
+That is based on the common knowledge that the average attention span of an adult is 8 seconds—lower than that of a goldfish.

 Except… that’s not true.

-Most of the articles that make this claim base their statement on a report conducted by the Microsoft team in Canada in 2015.
-But there’s nothing to actually support this claim in the article.
-No mention of an 8-second attention span and no mention of a goldfish.
+Most articles that make this claim base their statement on a report conducted by the Microsoft team in Canada in 2015.
+However, the article does not support this claim.
+It does not mention an 8-second attention span or a goldfish.

 However, there is something in that paper that we should take away.

-The research shows that we’re bad at focusing for a long time on tasks that we consider repetitive and boring.
-And the endless scrolling on Facebook or Instagram and spending our time on multiple screens at the same time can also affect the attention we pay to a specific task.
+Research shows that we’re bad at focusing for a long time on tasks that we consider repetitive and boring.
+Endless scrolling on Facebook or Instagram and spending our time on multiple screens at the same time can also affect the attention we pay to a specific task.

 So your website doesn’t need to deliver all its information in 8 seconds.
 A user-friendly website that converts needs to be relevant and deliver value.